China Motor Bus: History

-In 1993, the government redistributed 26 routes to Citybus, citing poor service levels.
+In 1993, the government redistributed 26 of CMB's routes to Citybus, citing poor service levels.
 In 1995, a further 14 were transferred.

-In February 1998, the government announced the franchise for all 140 routes operated by China Motor Bus would not be reviewed when it expired on 31 August 1998.
-Eighty-eight of the routes were placed to open tender, 12 routes were transferred directly to Citybus, one cross-harbour route to Kowloon Motor Bus, and the remaining routes were cancelled.
+In February 1998, the government announced the franchise for all 140 routes operated by CMB would not be renewed when it expired on 31 August 1998.
+Eighty-eight of the routes were placed to open tender, 12 routes were transferred directly to Citybus, one cross-harbour route to Kowloon Motor Bus Company Limited (KMB), and the remaining routes were cancelled.

-NWFB won the tender and commenced operations with around 50 new buses and 710 former CMB buses.
+A joint venture named New World First Holdings (NWFH), later New World First Bus Company, (NWFB), was formed by the Hong Kong-based NWS Holdings and UK based FirstGroup plc.
+Despite being a dark horse candidate, and never having operated transport routes before, NWFH won the tender for the CMB routes and commenced operations with around 50 new buses and 710 former CMB buses.
+In 2020, NWFB was acquired by Bravo Transport, the current owner of CityBus.
+In 2023, Citybus and NWFB were merged with the NWFB brand being retired.

 Current status

-Since losing its franchise, its main business focus shifted to real estate, by developing former bus depot properties which it owned.
+Since losing its franchising rights, CMB's main business focus has shifted to real estate, by redeveloping its former bus depot properties.
 There was a free shuttle bus service operated by the company between Island Place (one of the CMB's real estate developments) near the North Point MTR station and North Point Government Offices with a Volvo B6LE, acquired from Citybus, along with eight Marshall C37 bodied Dennis Darts.
 However, this service ceased on 30 June 2015 as the new environmental protection ordinance began to phase out pre Euro IV diesel commercial vehicles.

 China Motor Bus has also purchased some properties in London.